nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 ## Build Individual Packages

-It's also possible to build the individual packages of ION, using platform-specific Makefiles in the package subdirectories.
+It's also possible to build the individual packages of ION, using a set of platform-specific _development_ Makefiles in the package subdirectories.
 Currently  the only actively maintained platform-specific Makefile is for 64-bits Linux under the "i86_48-fedora" folder.
 If you choose this option, be aware of the dependencies among the packages:

 * The "ici" package must be built (run `make` and `make install`) before any other package.
 * The "bp" package is dependent on "dgr" and "ltp" and "bssp" as well as "ici"